-Fair Use Building and Research (FUBAR) Labs is New Jersey’s First Hackerspace, established in 2009 and operating in our current Highland Park location since 2010.
+Fair Use Building and Research (FUBAR) Labs is New Jersey’s First Hackerspace, established in Highland Park in 2009 and now in New Brunswick since May 2015.
 FUBAR Labs was formed as a non-profit community based organization with the purpose of bringing makers, hackers, and tinkerers together to collaborate and share ideas and knowledge.
 We are a community of people with common interests, such as computers, electronics, DIY, software, technology, science, and crafts can meet and collaborate.
 We are an open community offering classes, workshops, study groups, and long term projects.

 Makerspace.org describes FUBAR and other makerspaces as such:

 “...makerspaces are community centers with tools.
 Makerspaces combine manufacturing equipment, community, and education for the purposes of enabling community members to design, prototype and create manufactured works that wouldn’t be possible to create with the resources available to individuals working alone.
 These spaces can take the form of loosely-organized individuals sharing space and tools, for-profit companies, non-profit corporations, organizations affiliated with or hosted within schools, universities or libraries, and more.
 All are united in the purpose of providing access to equipment, community, and education, and all are unique in exactly how they are arranged to fit the purposes of the community they serve.